 FOURTH: Subject to approval by two-thirds of the electors of Valley Water voting at such election and pursuant to the authority vested in the Board, there is hereby established a special tax as authorized by this resolution, the proceeds of which shall be used solely for the purpose of supporting the priorities of the Safe, Clean Water and Natural Flood Protection Program.
-The Safe, Clean Water and Natural Flood Protection Program Report (hereafter "Report") generally describes the priorities and is attached hereto as Attachment 2 and incorporated by reference herein.
+The priorities are summarized in Attachment-2.
+The Safe, Clean Water and Natural Flood Protection Program Report (hereafter "Report") generally describes the priorities.
 This tax shall be instituted with the following provisions: